 Insurance Requirements: We accept the following to meet the insurance requirements for the Child-Occupied facility registry: 1) general liability insurance or 2) homeowner's insurance.
 Insurance policy cannot include the following language, "This insurance does not apply to any claim made or suit brought against any insured by any person who makes a claim because ofbodily injury to any person who is in the care of any insured because ofchild care services provided by or at the directions of any insured."

 Please view the Child-Occupied Facilities Rules and Regulations for full application requirements.

 All Child-Occupied Facility registrations will be assessed a fee of $35.00.

 Following issuance of a registration, owners and responsible agents will be required to schedule an inspection with PLI.
 Inspections will be requested through the OneStopPGH customer portal.
-More information on how to schedule an inspection will be added in the upcoming weeks.
+For more information on how to schedule an inspection please watch How to Request an Inspection.
 PLI's inspectors will perform a lead dust wipe inspection which will be tested by an approved vendor.

 This page will be updated periodically to provide more information.
 Click here to sign up for PLI's newsletter to receive Lead Safety program updates.